Narayan Gangaram Surve: Life and career

-Though he studied only till second standard and never climbed the steps of a college, he is known as one of the best poets of Marathi language.
+Though he studied only till Seventh standard and never climbed the steps of a college, he is known as one of the best poets of Marathi language.

 Surve actively worked in the workers' union movement in Mumbai and supported himself as a schoolteacher.
 Surve, who had much faith in Karl Marx, won the 'Soviet Land Nehru Award' (for his book Majhe Vidyapeeth) from the Soviet Union in the year 1973 as communist people of Russia were fascinated by his views and considered him similar to them.
 He became the editor of Lokvadmaygruha in the year 1972.

 In the 1970s, he was often championed in India as well as in the Soviet Union and some Eastern bloc countries as a proletarian poet.

-He died due to old age and after a brief illness on 16 August 2010.
+He spent his last years in Nashik, and died due to old age and after a brief illness on 16 August 2010.